FREE SHIPPING OVER $250

 For the last weeks, I’ve looked at that first picture on my phone and, every time, my eyes are pulled to Old Jack – “the best chicken dog that ever set a chicken.”
 He looks like the big, old Irish Setters' that I grew up with in Ohio.
 Back then, all the old guys had dogs like Jack.
 They called them red setters and swore by them for hunting the pheasants in the years before Ohio’s grass was plowed under to plant corn and beans.
 I left Ohio when the grass was gone, after the heart had been torn from my native land.

 It seemed appropriate that Old Jack was a dark red setter, about the color of a human heart.
-I hope Old Jake died before his heart was broken by the plows that put him out of a job.
+I hope Old Jack died before his heart was broken by the plows that put him out of a job.

 26 comments